trabnett/ReStart-react-webapp/README.md

 Project by tim rabnett (github: trabnett), Lucas Cruz (github:  PointCodeZero) and Hilary Watson (github: Hilwat)

-The Wep App is hosted on Heroku at (hosted for free, so please allow a minuite for app to wake up):
+The Wep App is hosted on Heroku at:

 https://restart-web.herokuapp.com/